chardbres/first-heroku-app/README.md

 ## Prerequisites

 - [rails-api](https://git.generalassemb.ly/ga-wdi-boston/rails-api)
 - This guide assumes you have followed [these installation instructions](https://git.generalassemb.ly/ga-wdi-boston/rails-api-template#installation) up to where the steps mention Heroku.

 ## Objectives

-- Create a repository on github for your project.
+- Create a repository on GitHub for your project.
 - Create a Heroku app from the command line.
 - Push the latest code to Heroku.
 - Migrate the production database.